Skip to main content

 Two of his sons especially troubled him.
 One, named William, had rejected a career in business, become a minister, and deliberately settled far from Albany.

 Another, Henry (the eventual father of the famous William and Henry), had firmly resisted his father’s efforts to push him into a career as a lawyer.
 Not only had he resisted, but at one point, after lavishing one hundred dollars on “segars” and other luxuries, he had run off from Union College in Schenectady, leaving his father to complain that the young man practiced “arts of low vileness and unblushing falsehood” and that he had “so debased himself as to leave his parents’ house in the character of a swindler.”
 Henry himself later admitted that in this period he “scarcely ever went to bed sober, and lost my self-respect almost utterly.”
 In his will, Feinstein tells us, William of Albany “was torn between a desire to protect his capital from his heirs and the wish to protect his heirs from the evils of capital.”
-Aside from a few minor bequests, he instructed that his estate was to be held in trust for twenty-one years—the legal limit.
+Aside from a few minor bequests, he instructed that his estate was to be held in trust for 21 years—the legal limit.

 By placing the estate in trust, William sought to achieve the control over his children (especially the defiant Henry) that had eluded him in life.
 His aim, William reminded the trustees, was “to discourage prodigality and vice, and to furnish an incentive to economy and usefulness.”
 The trustees were allowed to provide funds for education or to prepare his sons for “any reputable profession or trade,” and they were empowered to cut off any heir who led a “grossly immoral, idle or dishonorable life.”

 In short, the idleness and extravagance that tempted Henry would not be countenanced.
-Henry was left an annuity of $1,250, but not a cent more unless he straightened out.
+Henry was left an annuity of $1250, but not a cent more, unless he straightened out.

 Young Henry also sued.
 A preliminary victory in 1837 enabled him to drop out of the Princeton Theological Seminary and indulge his desire for a trip to Europe.
 A larger victory in 1843 allowed him to take his wife and two infant sons to Europe for two years.
 As his father had feared, he never embraced a trade or profession.
 A nervous breakdown in 1844 was followed by a conversion to the philosophy of the Swedish mystic Emanuel Swedenborg.
-With the help of his share of what his novelist son later described as “the admirable three millions,” he lived as purely spiritual a life as money can buy and wrote books with titles like The Secret of Swedenborg, Christianity the Logic of Creation, and Society the Redeemed form of Man.
+With the help of his share of what his novelist son later described as “the admirable three millions,” he lived as purely spiritual a life as money can buy and wrote books with titles like The Secret of Swedenborg, Christianity the Logic of Creation, and Society: The Redeemed Form of Man.

-His attitude toward men like his self-made father was not generous.
-“A man of very large possessions,” he wrote, “unless he has come into them by inheritance [italics mine], is almost wholly absorbed by them.
+His attitude toward men like his self-made father was not generous: “A man of very large possessions,” he wrote, “unless he has come into them by inheritance [italics mine], is almost wholly absorbed by them.
 Instead of being rendered free and careless, his life is a perpetual servitude.
 His whole energy becomes demanded by the care of his property, while he himself gradually lapses from unqualified manhood into the mere man of money....
-As a general thing therefore we may say, the larger the possessions the smaller the man.”
+As a general thing, therefore, we may say, the larger the possessions the smaller the man.”

 The aversion to business persisted in the next generation.
 But whereas Henry, Sr., had indulged, as he himself conceded, in “a life-long career of luxury and self-indulgence,” his children did not have that option.
 The ancestral fat was running out.